 Step 3: Get a coach

 Investing is a behavioral science as much as anything else.
-To trade well, you need to develop the right habits, perspectives, and methods of reasoning.
-You need to practice effectively so that you’re ready to perform when the trade appears that will make your year.
-So many people spend immense time and money finding the right stocks is hard.
+To invest or trade well, you need to develop the right habits, perspectives, and methods of reasoning.
+You have to be ready to perform when an investment/trade appears that will make your year and possibly your career.
+Finding stocks and buying stocks is easy.
+Holding the right stocks is hard.
 Get a coach and mentors in your corner and build your investing peloton to help speed your education and improve your process.

 Step 3: (choices)